weeewuuu/LMFuS/README.md

 ```

 # Built-in functions
-## There are ... built-in functions in LMFuS: (do not use token names)
+## There are ... built-in functions in LMFuS:
 - ```out```
 - ```in```
 - ```return```